-Thousands rally in Philippines, demanding Marcos resign over graft scandal
+Thousands rally in Philippines, demanding Marcos resign over fraud scandal

-Claims that President Ferdinand Marcos Jr took kickbacks from infrastructure projects fuel outrage in the Philippines.
+Claims that President Ferdinand Marcos Jr took kickbacks from infrastructure projects cause outrage in the Philippines.

-Manila, Philippines – Thousands of people have gathered in the Philippine capital, Manila, protesting against corruption in government spending on flood-control infrastructure, in a scandal that has ensnared allies of President Ferdinand Marcos Jr.
+Manila, Philippines – Thousands of people have gathered in the Philippine capital, Manila, demanding President Ferdinand Marcos Jr’s resignation over a corruption scandal linked to government spending on flood-control infrastructure.

 The march, organised by the Kilusang Bayan Kontra-Kurakot or the People’s Movement Against Corruption (KBKK), began at the Luneta National Park in Manila on Sunday, with protesters expected to march on to the presidential palace.